Sign In / Sign Out

 - Map & Locations

 Present- PhD.
-Student, School of Geographical Sciences and Urban Planning, ASU, Tempe, AZ.
+Candidate, School of Geographical Sciences and Urban Planning, ASU, Tempe, AZ.
 Dissertation :" Social-Ecologies of Crisis: Assessing the back-to-land movement in Greece".

 2008 Master of Science, Geography, McGill University, QC.
 Thesis: “Mangroves, shrimp aquaculture and coastal livelihoods in the Estero Real, Gulf of Fonseca, Nicaragua”